 Contact Alice, our venue Access Lead here.

 The Access Host is a member of our Front of House team who is there specifically to assist and guide patrons with disabilities or access requirements during your visit to the venue.
 If you would like their assistance, please ask for the Access Host on arrival.
 Sometimes, there may be a short wait for the host whilst they are assisting another patron.
 Occasionally, there may not be a dedicated Access Host available, in which case, another member of staff will be able to assist.

 Our accessible entrance is at the side of the building on Flitcroft Street.
 This gives step-free access from street level to Row A of the Dress Circle (high numbers side), Box C and the accessible toilet.

-Patrons should come to the Main Entrance on Phoenix Street and request an escort to the step-free entrance, as it must be opened by staff.
+Patrons should come to the Main Entrance on Phoenix Street and request an escort from the Access Host to the step-free entrance, as it must be opened by staff.